leewinter/edu-stats/README.md

 - Clean architecture wiring includes MediatR (CQRS entrypoint), FluentValidation, and EF Core (PostgreSQL provider) with a generic repository + unit-of-work abstraction.
 - Institutions now include a related `institution_addresses` table; the API materializes nested address DTOs when querying and derives the legacy `country`/`county` values from the primary address.
 Create/update commands now require at least one address payload.
 - Courses are first-class too: `Course` entities link to institutions, surface `/api/courses` query + command endpoints, and seed data includes a small curriculum snapshot.
+- Students have been added as a dedicated aggregate with `/api/students` CRUD endpoints, CQRS handlers, migrations, and seed data so each flagship university has example learners.
 - The API exposes `GET /api/institutions` via `InstitutionsController`, with initial seed data delivered via EF Core migrations.
 - Health probe available at `/health`; OpenAPI is published automatically in development builds.
 - `apps/api/src/EduStats.Migrator` is a console utility that applies migrations + seed data (used by the Compose `migrator` profile).